 In eight weeks, the Princeton in Ishikawa (PII) program covers the curricular equivalent of one academic year of Japanese language study at Princeton University.
 It is a high-quality intensive program taught by qualified instructors with vast experience.
 The program is team-taught by faculty members from American universities and several Japanese teachers from Kanazawa.

 Students meet for three hours each morning, five days a week.
 In addition to regular textbooks, PII instructors use authentic materials (excerpts from books, newspapers, journals, etc.) to develop the four basic language skills (speaking, listening, reading, and writing) in the cultural context of use.
-The program admits a total of approximately 50 students per summer who take either second- and third-year Japanese.
 To ensure effective interaction between instructor and student, class size is kept to 8-10 students.
+All classes, extracurricular activities, and a field trip are conducted in Japanese.

 - JPN105J: Intermediate Japanese I in Japan